 Perhaps one of the weirdest objects to come out of the challenge is a terrifying mermaid diorama preserved in the National Museums of Scotland.
 The Victorian example of taxidermy combines various animal parts and glaring glass eyes to recreate the image of the mythical sea creature.

-“The curator battle has been gradually building as more and more museums and the general public look at our Twitter feed every Friday to see what theme we’re going to pitch,” explained Millicent Carroll form the York Museums Trust.
+“The curator battle has been gradually building as more and more museums and the general public look at our Twitter feed every Friday to see what theme we’re going to pitch,” explained Millicent Carroll from the York Museums Trust.
 “Last week’s best egg contest had replies from the Hermitage in Russia and the American Museum of National History, but the creepiest object has taken it to another level.”

 Yorkshire Museum’s weekly #curatorbattle series intends to unite institutions and virtual visitors across the world during lockdown.
 Previous themes for the weeklong competition have included the dullest, prettiest, and deadliest objects.